mcalla314/tkintertoy/docs/tutorial.rst

 contents, and its containing Frame.
 All this information is in the ``content`` dictionary of the Window.
 The fact that the programmer does not need to keep track of every widget makes interfaces much simpler to write, one only needs to pass the window.
+Since the widgets are multipart, I call them **ttWidgets**.

-While the early (by early I mean experience, not age) programmer does not need to be concerned with details of creating and assigning a tk/ttk widget, the more advanced programmer can access all the tk/ttk options of the widgets.
+While the novice programmer does not need to be concerned with details of creating and assigning a tk/ttk widget, the more advanced programmer can access all the tk/ttk options of the widgets.
 Tkintertoy makes sure that all aspects of tk/ttk are exposed when the programmer needs them.

 In the following example below, one can see how the ideas in Tkintertoy can be used to create simple but useful GUIs.
 GUI programming can be fun, which puts the "toy" in Tkintertoy.

 A "Hello World" Example
 =======================
 Let's look at a bare bones example of a complete GUI.
-This GUI will ask for the user's name and use it in a welcome message:
+This GUI will ask for the user's name and use it in a welcome message.
+This example uses these widgets: **ttEntry**, **ttLabel**, and **ttButtonbox**:

   .. literalinclude:: examples/first.py
       :linenos: